matteosister/LessElephantBundle/README.md

 # LessElephantBundle ![Travis build status](https://secure.travis-ci.org/matteosister/LessElephantBundle.png)#

-A Bundle to use the [LessElephant](https://github.com/matteosister/LessElephant) library in a Symfony2 project
+A Bundle to use the [LessElephant](https://github.com/matteosister/LessElephant) library in a Symfony2 project.

+This bundle scans your [less projects](http://lesscss.org/) on every request, and checks if they needs to be recompiled.
+It takes care of dependencies, so you can use less with **@import** without problems.
+So no javascript or manual excution of **lessc** is needed

 Installation
 ------------